surniaulula/wpsso/readme.txt

 * **Bugfixes**
 	* Fixed locale detection in the back-end.
 * **Developer Notes**
-	* Refactored the settings page load process:
+	* Refactored the settings page and metabox load process:
 		* Added a new `WpssoAdmin->menu_metaboxes` variable.
 		* Added `$obj` and `$md` args to all `show_metabox_*()` methods.
 		* Refactored `WpssoAdmin->add_meta_boxes()`